woox99/Builtin-WebScraper-Tutorial/README.md

 | 12345    | Facebook   | JavaScript    | Language    |
 | 12345    | Facebook   | React    | Library    |

-### The raodmap of our scraper will look something like this:
+### The roadmap of our scraper will look something like this:
 * For each company on the list of companies page https://builtin.com/companies -> collect Company ID and Company Name
-* For each Company ID collected -> make the API request to retreive a list of it's technologies
+* For each Company ID collected -> make the API request to retrieve a list of it's technologies
 * For each technology collected -> append a new data entry to a .csv file with the above structure
 * Repeat for each page of list of companies (handle pagination)